The long black line

 Half an hour of OJT later, we agree that we finally understand all we know about the internal workings of the injection pump.
 With that settled, Denny recommends turning the plunger adjustment to the left.
 My calculations require the adjustment should be moved to the right.
 Back into ponder mode.
 Denny finally moves the adjustment to the right and slaps the side cover on, ready to go racing.

 Cylinder number six gets its original heat-range plug back, and the overall enrichment adjustment gets a couple turns, just in case that flat spot was the motor going lean on the big end.
 As the car pulls away from the line we can hear that the motor is running fat.
 It might be set just right for the top end but if it runs too poorly at the low end it will never get the speed it needs on the rain-shortened track.
 The announcer gives us the disappointing news … 143 mph.
 The plugs all show a too-rich mixture.

 Thursday Record Run

 The day dawns crystal clear with the same warm breeze blowing as the night before.
-For the third consecutive day temperatures have hovered in the low 70s, making absolutely perfect conditions both for sun loving crewmember Jim Gaeta, the man with far and away the best tan in the State of Utah.
+For the third consecutive day, temperatures have hovered in the low 70s, making perfect conditions both for making record runs and for sun-loving crewmember Jim Gaeta, the man with far and away the best tan in the State of Utah.
 Here and there are signs that the water level is coming down but there is still an awful lot of it left.
 In the pits we drain the fuel tank (a requisite), remove the outside rear-view mirror, lean out the fuel injection, and replace the number six spark plug again.